sonyarouje/ad-b2c-pinger/README.md

 This pinger will ping configured list of urls in configured intervals with ad b2c provided bearer token.
 Any Azure functions protected with Azure AD Authentication cant be called without a valid token issued by Azure AD B2C.

-This pinger will rely several configurations, will come to that later.
+This pinger will rely several configuration files, will come to that later.

-Lets see some of the environment variables used by this program
+Lets see some of the environment variables used by this application

--   NODE_ENV=DEV or PROD `If NODE*ENV is DEV then scheduled job to ping the urls will be disabled.`
+-   NODE_ENV=DEV or PROD `If NODE_ENV is DEV then scheduled job to ping the urls will be disabled.`
 -   PORT=6420 `Port in which the application listen`
 -   SCHEDULED_HRS=7-22 `Hours the scheduled job run, for e.g. above configuration set scheduler to run from 7am to 10pm`
 -   INTERVAL_IN_MIN=1 `At what interval the scheduler should ping the urls.`